allfro/browserRepeater/README.md

 About
 -----

-This plugin renders responses returned in the repeater in a real browser (specifically Firefox).
-The plugin uses Selenium, a popular browser automation framework, to control the web browser when the Repeater tool is used in Burp Suite.
+This BurpSuite plugin renders responses returned in the Repeater tool in a real browser (specifically Firefox).
+The plugin uses
+Selenium, a popular browser automation framework, to control the web browser when the Repeater tool is used in Burp Suite.
 Think of this extension as the automatic 'Show Response In Browser' (SRIB) tool.
 Instead of using the SRIB feature repeatedly in Burp Suite, this extension automates the process and makes pen-testing web apps that use mostly